muratartan/hack_solana_workshop/token_mint/README.md

 ### A. Keypair Operations

-1. Switch to devnet using your wallet address and find your secret key.
+1. If you want to use your web3 wallet address, switch to devnet on your web3 wallet, find and copy your secret key.
-2. Open the `sk_decode.ts` file, paste your secret key, and run the following command:
+2. Open the `sk_decode.ts` file, paste your secret key where it says "your secret key", and run the following command:

 If you're using Yarn: